 Janet and Dimitris from World Anvil joined us for ProWritingAid’s Fantasy Writer’s Week, where they took us on a full walkthrough of the software.
 You can catch the replay below:

-I’ll admit I was skeptical about Campfire Technology’s latest app.
+I’ll admit I was skeptical about Campfire’s app.
 The “pay for what you need” model had me unsure about the value.
 But I’m now using it, loving it, and spending less per month than any other writing program I’ve tried.

-Campfire Blaze currently features sixteen modules.
+Campfire currently features seventeen modules and catalogues.
 These include a manuscript module, as well as maps, timelines, relationships, cultures, religions, species, and more.
 There is a limited free tier, or you can buy the modules monthly, annually, or lifetime.
 You buy only what you need.
 Right now, I’m working on historical fiction, so I don’t need modules like species or magic.
-If you buy every module, it’s $11.50 a month, $115 annually, or $345 lifetime.
-I’m currently paying $6.50 a month.

 However, there is a very steep learning curve.
-I’m pretty savvy with apps, and I’m always trying new ones.
-The tutorials available for Blaze are sparse right now because it’s so new.
-But if you’ve got the time and the motivation, I think it’s a great platform.
+If you’ve got the time and the motivation, I think it’s a great platform.

 If I ever stop singing the praises of Angela Ackerman and Becca Puglisi’s writing app, there’s a good chance I’ve been bodysnatched.
 This is the one program I think every writer needs because you get access to all of the writing thesauruses.
 But what if you’re a gamemaster?
 Is it still worth it?
 I think it is.